Wednesday, November 6, 2024

 I had my first show as a water colorist at the Emigrant Gallery Oct 30 and 31st.
 I didn't have a single visitor.
 Not only it was my first show as a water colorist but at the same time a retrospective of my complete seven day career as one.

-I can see why, this year there was not one person that left the campground to walk into the surrounding land.
+I can see why, because this year there was not one person that left the campground to walk into the surrounding land.
+They came to Death Valley but would not venture out into it.

 For the seven days I painted in Major Chords and Minor Chords.
 Always the Major Chord was on the left side of the page, always thought and planned out somewhat before.
 The Minor Chord on the right was always in response to the Major.
 Unplanned, executed without thought.